Calling all perfectionists and overachievers …

 May 18, 2022

 My overthinking tendency is rumination.
 Sometimes, I recognize it and sometimes, I don’t.
 Yes, I have the quirky OCD tendencies.
 My paper money has to be in a certain order and turned all the same way.
 My shoes have to be placed next to each other and in the correct L/R order.
 Not just kicked off in any old way.
 I have to eat an even number of cookies.
 Enough about me.
 What are your tendencies?
 Are you able to recognize them?
 Can you recognize your triggers?
+Do you know what your analysis paralysis is?
+Do you know what you overthink?

 When does overthinking cause problems?
 When it paralyzes you from taking action?
 When it keeps you stuck?
 When you realize that you have spent hours on a problem/issue with nothing to show for it?
 Have you noticed that your mind will always come up with another “worry question?”
 There will always be another “what if,” or “if this, then that.”

 Our brains go in to analysis mode, which is good.
 However, it is not good to stay there.
 At some point we do have to make a decision and move forward.
 One of the problems with overthinking is that we stay in the analysis mode even to the point of becoming paralyzed.
 You have heard the phrase, “analysis paralysis.”
 It most commonly happens when we have too much information or we “feel” that we do not have enough good information to make a decision.
 We want to make the best decision possible.
 That is always my main objective and I am sure it is yours too.
 What we don’t realize is that we keep looking for the answers that we cannot know until we make a decision.
 The real reason we keep searching, is because we must not fail.
 We cannot fail, it is too important.
+We get afraid when we have important decisions to make.

 I get it.
 I want to know all of the possible scenarios and the possible outcomes too.
 But, that is not the way the world works.
 Look at it this way, if you are in a competition, whether it is sports, band, game night, or whatever, you can play a perfect, errorless game and still lose.
 You did your best and you did not make any errors, but you still lost.
+We cannot know every outcome.

 Use three trusted resources and allow appropriate time for research, reflection and choosing.
 I wish that I could tell you it was two hours, but maybe you need more or less time.
 Realize that your choice will not be perfect, but strive for “good enough, for now.”
 You can always make adjustments later.
 Maybe the best thing for you is two hours of research, discovering three possible options and then you take a day or two to think about those options (or you need to meet with others to flesh it out).
 Then it is time to make a decision.

 Your brain(thoughts) will fight you.
 It will throw up all the “what ifs, buts, worst outcomes.”
 You can quiet it down.
 You can still make a decision.
 You can move forward.
+Mindfulness meditation really will help you calm your mind.

 Your thoughts are just that, thoughts.
 They are not reality.
 In fact, they may be lies.
 Learn to challenge your thoughts.
 Sometimes, you will have to throw the bullshit flag on your thoughts.
 We all want to control situations, outcomes and consequences.
 We are not that powerful.
 The reality is that we can make the best decision possible with the information that we have, at this moment in time.
 We cannot choose the consequences.
 We cannot choose the outcome.
 It sucks.
 We beat ourselves up too much for things we have absolutely no control over.